-In October 2006, the Company entered into a Golf Ball Manufacturing and Supply Agreement with Qingdao Suntech Sporting Goods Limited Company ("Suntech"), where Suntech manufactures and supplies certain golf balls solely for and to the Company.
+The Company has a Golf Ball Manufacturing and Supply Agreement with Qingdao Suntech Sporting Goods Limited Company ("Suntech"), where Suntech manufactures and supplies certain golf balls solely for and to the Company.
 In connection with the agreement, the Company provides Suntech with golf ball raw materials, packing materials, molds, tooling, as well as manufacturing equipment in order to carry out the manufacturing and supply obligations set forth in the agreement.
 Suntech provides the personnel as well as the facilities to effectively perform these manufacturing and supply obligations.
-Due to the nature of the arrangement, as well as the controlling influence the Company has in the Suntech operations, the Company is required to consolidate the financial results of Suntech in its consolidated financial statements for the years ended December 31, 2010, 2009 and 2008, in accordance with ASC Topic 810, "Consolidations."
+Due to the nature of the arrangement, as well as the controlling influence the Company has in the Suntech operations, the Company is required to consolidate the financial results of Suntech in its consolidated financial statements in accordance with ASC Topic 810, "Consolidations."
+For the years ended December 31, 2011, 2010 and 2009, non-controlling interest related to Suntech in the Consolidated Statements of Shareholders' Equity and Comprehensive Income (Loss) included net profits of \$587,000, \$346,000 and \$475,000, respectively.

 Suntech is a wholly-owned subsidiary of Suntech Mauritius Limited Company ("Mauritius").
 The Company has entered into a loan agreement with Mauritius in order to provide working capital for Suntech.
-In connection with this loan agreement, the Company loaned Mauritius a total of \$3,200,000 of which \$2,188,000 was outstanding as of December 31, 2010.
+In connection with this loan agreement, the Company loaned Mauritius a total of \$3,200,000 of which of which \$1,988,000 and \$2,188,000 was outstanding as of December 31, 2011 and December 30, 2010, respectively.
 The Company recorded the loan in other long-term assets in the accompanying consolidated balance sheets.

 Note 7.
-Business Acquisitions
+Sale of Buildings